 New Search Engines Aspire To Supplement Google

 We may be entering a new era for the Internet search.
-And, despite what you may reckon, Google is not the only choice.
-New search engines that are emerging across the Web strive to make searches quicker, smarter, more personal and more visually fascinating.
+And, despite what you may think, Google is not the only choice.
+New search engines that are emerging across the Web strive to make searches faster, smarter, more personal and more visually interesting.

-Some sites, like Twine and hakia, will try to personalize searches, separating out results you would find fascinating, based on your Web use.
+Some sites, like Twine and hakia, will try to personalize searches, separating out results you would find interesting, based on your Web use.
 Others, like Searchme, offer iTunes-like interfaces that let users shuffle through photos and images instead of the standard list of hyperlinks.
-Kosmix bundles information by type — from Twitter, from Facebook, from blogs, from the government — to make it simpler to consume.
+Kosmix bundles information by type — from Twitter, from Facebook, from blogs, from the government — to make it easier to consume.

 Wolfram Alpha, launched in 2009, is more of a gigantic calculator than a search: It crunches data to come up with query answers that may not exist online until you search for them.
 And sites like Twitter are trying to gain from the warp-speed pace of online news today by offering real-time searches of online chatter — something Google’s computers have yet to replicate.